francispotter/busy-mirror/README.md

 Busy is a system for keeping track of tasks.
 Some of the guiding philosophies:

+- There are "active" tasks, which is an ordered list of things to work on, and there are "plans", which are things that have been deferred to a specific future date
+- The "current" task is the top of the "active" task list, so it's the thing to do right now
 - Everything is based on a POSIX command line interface, making it easy to use from the terminal prompt on Linux and MacOS systems
 - Data is stored in easily edited files, so if the tool doesn't do something you want, you can just edit the files